Max Véronneau: Playing career

 After playing junior 'A' ice hockey in Ottawa, Ontario, with the Gloucester Rangers, Véronneau entered Princeton University in 2015.
-In his junior year 2017–18, Veronneau placed second in NCAA Division 1 scoring with 17 goals and 38 assists for 55 points in 36 games.
+In his junior year 2017–18, Véronneau placed second in NCAA Division 1 scoring 17 goals and 38 assists for 55 points in 36 games.
 In 2017, Véronneau attended the Vegas Golden Knights' development camp.
 After four seasons with the Princeton Tigers, Véronneau was regarded as one of the top NCAA free agents.
 He signed as a free agent with his hometown Senators in March 2019, signing a two-year entry-level contract.
 He made his NHL debut on March 14, 2019, against the St. Louis Blues.
 Véronneau was named the third star of the game.
+He finished his first season with the Senators playing in 12 games and scoring two goals and four points.

-Véronneau was traded to the Toronto Maple Leafs on February 19, 2020, in exchange for Aaron Luchuk and a conditional 6th round draft pick (depending on how many games Véronneau plays for the team).
-He played in just 3 regular season games with AHL affiliate, the Toronto Marlies, before the season was abandoned due to the COVID-19 pandemic.
+At the beginning of the 2019–20 season, Véronneau was assigned to Ottawa's American Hockey League (AHL) affiliate, the Belleville Senators.
+He struggled in the AHL but was recalled on November 18, 2019.
+Véronneau was sent back to Belleville on November 28 after playing in four games with Ottawa.
+He was traded to the Toronto Maple Leafs on February 19, 2020, in exchange for Aaron Luchuk and a conditional 6th round draft pick (depending on how many games Véronneau played for the Maple Leafs).
+He played in just three regular season games with AHL affiliate, the Toronto Marlies, before the season was abandoned due to the COVID-19 pandemic.

 As a free agent from the Maple Leafs, and with the 2020–21 North American season delayed due to the pandemic, Véronneau opted to sign his first contract abroad in agreeing to a contract for the remainder of the season with Swedish club, IK Oskarshamn of the Swedish Hockey League (SHL), on December 21, 2020.
 In the top Swedish tier, Véronneau regained his offensive confidence, potting 12 goals through 25 regular season games with IK Oskarshamn.

 On April 21, 2021, Véronneau opted to transfer to fellow SHL club, Leksands IF, agreeing to a two-year contract.
 In the following 2021–22 season, he established himself as one of the top offensive players in the SHL, and was signed to a further one-year extension with Leksands through 2024 during the season on November 20, 2021.
 He completed the season, leading the league with 34 goals through 51 games and was named the SHL's most valuable player.

-On April 14, 2022, Véronneau used his NHL out clause in order to sign a one-year, two-way contract with the San Jose Sharks.
+On April 14, 2022, Véronneau used his NHL out clause to sign a one-year, two-way contract with the San Jose Sharks.
+Véronneau was assigned to begin the 2022–23 season with AHL affiliate, the San Jose Barracuda.
+He was never recalled by the Sharks with his season largely affected by injury and limiting Véronneau to just 1 goal and 9 points through 31 regular season games.

+As a pending free agent, Véronneau opted to return to Sweden and resume his contract with Leksands IF of the SHL on May 18, 2023.